isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 Ms Lou Wai Ling is the Principal Tax Specialist from Transfer Pricing and Dispute Resolution Branch in IRAS.
 She does transfer pricing policy formulation and Advance Pricing Arrangement and Mutual Agreement Procedure negotiation with foreign tax authorities.

-Who Should Attend: Finance and Valuation professionals | Tax professionals and Business owners | Legal professionals
+Who Should Attend: Tax professionals, business owners and legal professionals

 Seminar fees: $85.60 (incl.
 GST)